 The concentration of pigments, giving the render either a diluted or a more saturated and darker look.

-The accumulation of pigments on the valleys of the paper (substrate).
+The accumulation of pigments on the valleys of the paper (canvas).
 Concentrates the pigments on the valleys and creates a more saturated and darker look.

 Strength of the edge darkening effect.
 A higher intensity will concentrate more color on the edges.

 Width for the edge darkening effect.
 Note: A wider edge darkening will require an increase in intensity, as well.